angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 This new API offers a declarative way to build forms with full control over the data model and built-in schema validation.
 In this first part of our three-part series, we'll cover the fundamentals you need to get started with Signal Forms.

+> ⚠️ **Experimental Feature:** Signal Forms are currently an experimental feature in Angular.
+The API and functionality may change in future releases.

 ## What Makes Signal Forms Different

 Signal Forms represent a paradigm shift from Angular's existing form approaches of Template-Driven and Reactive Forms.